distributhor/eastwood/README.md

-# Wild West
+# Utility Functions

-Thou shalt not util.
-But this is the wild west.
+Thou shalt not util, but this is the wild west.
+Do you feel lucky, Punk?

-These are some personal utility functions.
-It's highly debatable whether most of them are necessary at all.
-And in the cases where one can argue so, there are usually better and more established ways to accomplish some of these things (perhaps consider lodash instead).
-However, _because of reasons_, I ended up with a few functions of my own.
-They may not work for everyone in all use cases, and it certainly has not been an outright aim to try and be comprehensive.
-Use it, (probably) don't use it.

-To see what there is: https://distributhor.github.io/wild-west/
+These are some personal util functions, that are similar to other (probably better) ones out there.
+These ones just do specifically what I want - no more, no less.
+If you want to take a peak: https://distributhor.github.io/eastwood/

-Forever a work in progress
+Forever a work in progress ...